 Implications of Cybersecurity on Accounting Information

 The Journal of Information Systems (JIS) is the journal of the Accounting Information Systems Section of the American Accounting Association.
 The vision statement for the Journal is to ‘publish high quality, leading edge research that advances accounting information systems knowledge’.
-In Spring 2019, JIS will publish a theme issue titled “Implications of Cybersecurity on Accounting Information.”
+In 2019, JIS will publish a theme issue titled “Implications of Cybersecurity on Accounting Information.”

 Due to recent high–profile cybersecurity incidents such as Equifax, Sony, and Target and increased professional and regulatory attention, organizations are under pressure to demonstrate that they are managing cybersecurity threats, and that they have effective processes and controls in place to detect, respond to, mitigate and recover from breaches and other security events.
 Cybersecurity risk management remains challenging for organizations since it not only involves improving internal controls but also a wide range of factors from strategy, IT management, investment decisions, human behavior, disaster recovery/business continuity and technical solutions to actual implementation and practices.
 Accounting information systems (AIS) researchers, standing at the intersection between information systems and accounting, can contribute to understanding the impact of cybersecurity on accounting information from different theoretical or empirical perspectives.